Three weeks in the Olympics, the San Juan Islands, and the Cascades.

 Days 2-7: Explore Olympic National Park

 During our first six days, we’ll start with day hikes and an overnight backpacking trip in Olympic National Park, a unique and beautiful peninsula with varied topography.
 We will hike through a rain forest to an alpine lake, see distant glaciers from atop a ridge, and explore the rocky shore speckled with tide pools.

 Days 15-18: Sea Kayak the San Juan Islands

 From the Cascades, we’ll travel to the San Juan Islands, taking in views of the rocky coast.
-For three days, we will learn the basics of sea kayaking on an introductory trip.
+For three days, we will learn the basics of sea kayaking.
 With professional guides, we’ll tour hidden coves and see the marine wildlife of the San Juans—whales, seals and eagles.
 We will carry all our gear in kayaks to a scenic island where we’ll set up camp.
-On our second day, we’ll explore the area by kayak also saving some time to explore the island by foot.
+On our second day, we’ll explore the area by kayak—also saving some time to explore the islands.
 After our last day of kayaking, we will head to Orcas Island in the evening.